brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Aniara**

+TL;DR: Low-budget sci-fi cruise ship.
+This movie reminded me of a Twilight Zone episode, at least in its premise.
+I really enjoy movies where something goes horribly awry, and "what if we're stuck in space forever" definitely meets that criteria, but unlike the Twilight Zone, there's no big twist, just a slow sadness.
+There's a certain charm to the fact that it's Swedish as well.
+Plus, there’s space lesbians.
+We’re everywhere.

 **Mega Time Squad**

 Completely silly and fun.
 Low-budget time travel movies are often awesome (think Primer), but what if it was also a very low-brow comedy?
 Sweet as.